-Interestingly, the bottom arm position doesn’t change much whichever grip you use – whether you are in twisty, cup, or split grip, the arm always ends up fully extended overhead.
+Interestingly, the bottom arm position doesn’t change much whichever grip you use – whether you are in twisty, cup, or true grip, the arm always ends up fully extended overhead.
 So this applies whichever grip you use.

 The problem I see with twisty grip is that because your top arm is straight, you can essentially ‘cheat’ and just hang from the top arm/shoulder, without any engagement there whatsoever.
 Even if you ARE actively engaging and pulling with that top arm, because it is straight and internally rotated, it can be difficult to get the balance between the push with the bottom arm and the pull of the top arm.

 Our arms tend to be much stronger in bent arm positions – pretty much all of the most common pulling movements you see in the gym are bent arm movements– pull ups, chin ups and rows, for example.
 Straight arm movements require much more strength to achieve.
 But that’s okay, because in twisty, you can cheat. 😉

 My point is, if you aren’t pulling with your top arm, or are unable to pull enough to balance out the push/pull of the movement, then your bottom arm will end up taking the brunt of the effort.